Home » Symptoms » Cat Symptoms A-Z » Muscle weakness

-Muscle weakness in cats is a condition in which the cat’s muscles are unable to maintain normal strength and function.
-This can manifest as difficulty walking, difficulty jumping, or even standing.
+Muscle weakness in cats is a condition in which a cat’s muscles are unable to maintain normal strength and function.
+This can show up as Difficulty walking, Difficulty jumping, or even difficulty standing.

 Can Occur with the Following Diseases: